 In today’s hyper-connected world, it is important that one keeps one’s personal brand fresh and interactive.
-It is about reinventing oneself on a constant basis and then reflecting this transformation in the outside world.
+It is about reinventing oneself on a constant basis and then reflecting on this transformation in the outside world.

 Some very important marketing tips that I follow and which will help one and all are: create a memorable blurb and value proposition, post-value-driven content regularly, help others through your expertise, share knowledge, seek feedback, etc.

-The main focus is engage actively with the network, which will result into limitless benefits like networking opportunities, business partnerships, mentoring opportunities, etc.
+The main focus is to engage actively with the network, which will result in limitless benefits like networking opportunities, business partnerships, mentoring opportunities, etc.

 #7.
 Amyn Ghadiali

 Amyn Ghadiali, Director – Strategy, Gozoop, believes in the timing of the universe, in being authentic and his most important personal branding tip is to spend time online understanding social media platforms.

-Personal branding or branding of any sorts according to me creates familiarity.
-The power of that familiarity is that it leads to a lot of weak ties, which is extremely crucial to build trust.
+Personal branding or branding of any sort according to me creates familiarity.
+The power of that familiarity is that it leads to a lot of weak ties, which is extremely crucial to building trust.

 As we are in an industry that is driven by people, the value of that trust is intangible.
 However, the most important caveat to keep in mind is that the quality of one’s work needs to speak for itself too otherwise it will fade away quickly.

-Early on in my career, I started in PR and one of the most important lessons I learnt was that the timing of anything is extremely important.
-I have honestly just focused on one thing – Meet more/new people and touch more lives.
+Early on in my career, I started in PR and one of the most important lessons I learned was that the timing of anything is extremely important.
+I have honestly just focused on one thing – Meeting more/new people and touching more lives.

 4 years back I gave an interview where I tried to experiment and craft something that I felt would excite the journalist or grab more eyeballs, but that never got picked up.
 I always remember that because I know authenticity can be felt.